us-amlr/Casal2-krill-model-mcmc/README.md

 In a second set of runs, enter the recruitment variability from the first 0 catch year for 1992-2011 ('recruitment_multipliers[17:36]') as the 'recruitment_multipliers' for the last 20 projection years in 'population.csl2'.

 Once the runs are finished the mcmc samples of the spawning biomass posterior distribution can be sampled and plotted, and the CCAMLR Decision rules applied, using 'r4Casal2_krill.r'.
-MPD values may be plotted using 'R_krill_figs.rmd'.
+MPD values may be plotted using 'https://github.com/us-amlr/Casal2-krill-modelR_krill_figs.rmd'.